aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 This is a catch-all category for a range of magical effects.

 1-15.
 Alignment.
-The area possesses an alignment: (1) Lawful, (2-4) Neutral, or (5-6) Chaotic.
+The area possesses an alignment: `dice: [[Fill#^areaalignment]]`.
 Creatures of the given alignment are naturally attracted to the region.
 When populating it, discard results that are more than one step away (Neutral and Chaotic creatures can populate a region with an alignment of Chaotic, but not Lawful creatures).
 The aura is subtle, having one or more of the following effects . . .

+(1) Lawful,
+(2-4) Neutral, or
+(5-6) Chaotic
+^areaalignment

 74-table-4.md